 Here’s the menu for Earth Eats:

-The IMPOSSIBLE™ Burger Slider with Wasabi Cream and spicy Asian Slaw on a Sesame Seed Bun (V)
+- The Impossible Burger Slider with Wasabi Cream and spicy Asian Slaw on a Sesame Seed Bun (Plant-based)

 And our photos and reviews of the foods at Earth Eats…

 The IMPOSSIBLE Burger – Since first trying it last year, Impossible burgers have really won me over.
 They are getting more and more convincing, and both Impossible and Beyond leading the way.